xdv/divvy-dev-portal/content/concepts/consensus-network/consensus-principles-and-rules.md

 This would be enough to solve the double spend problem without a central authority, but it would require us to have every transaction that would ever occur (so that we could sort them) before we could be certain of the results of any transaction.
 Obviously, this is impractical. <!-- STYLE_OVERRIDE: obviously -->

 If we could collect transactions into groups and agree on those groupings, we could sort the transactions within that group.
 As long as every participant agrees on which transactions are to be processed as a unit, they can use deterministic rules to solve the double spend problem without any need for a central authority.
 The participants each sort the transactions and apply them in a deterministic way following the known rules.
-The XRP Ledger solves the double-spend problem in exactly this way.
+The XDV Ledger solves the double-spend problem in exactly this way.

-The XRP Ledger allows multiple conflicting transactions to be in the agreed group.
+The XDV Ledger allows multiple conflicting transactions to be in the agreed group.
 The group of transactions is executed according to deterministic rules, so whichever transaction comes first according to the sorting rules succeeds and whichever conflicting transaction comes second fails.

 ## Consensus Rules